twnlink/neptune-plugins/README.md

 ## Song Share
 Allows you to send a song from the TIDAL mobile app to TIDAL desktop via the share sheet.

+iOS users: you can install the shortcut [here](https://routinehub.co/shortcut/16299/) Android users: WIP

 Copy the following URL to the neptune plugin install page to install Song Share: `https://twnlink.github.io/neptune-plugins/SongShare`